xenforo-ltd/docs/docs/devs/managing-the-schema.md

 ## The database adapter

-The default database adapter in XF2 is based on MySQL and PHP's mysqli extension.
+The default database adapter in XenForo is based on MySQL and PHP's mysqli extension.
 The configured database adapter is accessible in any XF class using the following:

 ```php
 $db = \XF::db();